wikihouseproject/Microhouse/README.md

 # Microhouse

-MicroHouse is a high-perfomrnace one-bed house type, designed using the WikiHouse building system.
+MicroHouse is a high-performance, one-bed house type, designed using the WikiHouse building system.
 It uses WikiHouse products WREN and SPARROW.
+It has been designed primarily for use in the UK, but could also be adapted for other countries and regions.
 The home can be largely self-assembled, and costs around £37,000 GBP to produce.

 These files are also intended as starter files for architects, designers, engineers and others interested in getting to know the WikiHouse WREN system.